Valley of the Dead (film): Plot

+Jan reveals that the secret message he was carrying contains a map written in invisible ink containing maps of experiments and horde movements, leading him to suspect that the Waffen-SS, who had sealed off the entire valley, have foreknowledge of this plague, and requests for the group to investigate.
+They come across a nearby village where they find Ana–a lone survivor of a massacre earlier perpetrated by Waffen-SS soldiers.
+She revealed that her husband protected her from gunfire and states the SS conducted experiments on zombies before they were slaughtered as well.
+Jaime steals files containing the chemical formula, intending to aid the Republicans in winning the war.
+His Republican companions disagree and Jaime briefly takes Decruz hostage, only for him to be swarmed and killed by the infected.
+The group escapes through the church tunnels, but Ana dies from her injuries and reanimates.
+Rafir's boot saves him from transformation, but Flor, having her leg bitten, stays behind.

-Jan convinces the group to go to his base to find an antidote for the plague, revealing that his brother is a Republican soldier.
-Upon arriving, Lozano reveals that he knows of the outbreak and pleads Jan to leave the valley before the Germans launch a bombing raid, but Jan refuses.
-The SS Commander subsequently kills Lozano when he attempts to delay the bombing.
-Decruz reveals he was bitten earlier and volunteers to sacrifice himself, blasting a hole to allow the group to enter the base.
-The explosion also attracts a horde of infected who swarm the base, slaughtering the Germans and the Nationalists.
-Rafir is pulled down by a zombie while assisting his companions, while Match, a Republican, and Jurrell are trapped inside a truck surrounded by zombies.
-After reconciling with one another, they discover a large crate containing explosives at the back, which Match ignites to blow themselves up along with the zombies.
+Jan convinces the group to go to his base to find an antidote for the plague, vowing that he wants to stop the outbreak and save his brother, who is a Republican soldier.
+Upon arriving, Lozano reveals that he is also aware of the outbreak and pleads Jan to leave the valley before the Germans launch a bombing raid, but Jan refuses, and Lozano is shot dead by the SS Commander, who had instigated the massacre on Ana's village and created the zombie formula.
+Decruz–having also been bitten–blows up a fence and himself to allow the group to enter the base.
+The explosion also attracts a horde of infected who swarm the base, slaughtering the fleeing Spanish Nationalists and the Waffen-SS personnel.

-Jan and Priest-killer, the only woman in the Republican group, storms the laboratory train car and confronts the SS commander, who injects himself with the formula and declares there is no antidote.
-Priest-killer shoots the SS officer in the head before he could reanimate, but Jan is bitten on the hand by another zombie.
-Priest-killer immediately amputates his hand with her machete, preventing his transformation.
-Sergeant manages to get the train moving but sacrifices himself as zombies close in on him.
-German bomber planes arrive and pummel the valley, obliterating the base and engulfing the train as Jan and Priest-killer kiss.
+Rafir is pulled down by a zombie while providing fire, while Match, a Republican, and Jurrell are trapped inside a truck surrounded by zombies.
+After bonding with one another, they blow themselves up along with the zombies.
+Jan and Priest-killer, the only woman in the Republican group, storms the laboratory train car and confront the SS commander, who injects himself with the formula and declares there is no antidote.
+Priest-killer shoots the SS commander in the head before he could reanimate, but Jan is bitten on the hand by another zombie; she immediately amputates his hand with her machete, preventing his transformation.
+Sergeant manages to get the train moving but shoots himself as zombies close in on him.
+German bombers arrive and pummel the valley, obliterating the base and engulfing the train as Jan and Priest-killer kiss inside the laboratory chamber.

-Rafir, Jan, and Priest-killer survive the bombing.
-Priest-killer brings Jan to the Nationalist lines and tells him her intention to escape into France, before going their separate ways.
+The train escapes through the mountains, with Jan, Priest-killer, and Rafir being the only survivors on board.
+Arriving at the Nationalist frontlines, Priest-killer tells him her intention to escape into France, before they bid goodbyes and went their separate ways.

-In the mid-credits scene, a hand moves amongst the train wreckage on the train as a scream is heard.
+In the mid-credits scene, a bloodied hand moves amongst the train wreckage as a scream is heard.